TheRealToxicDev/The-Watchers-Ticket-Bot/README.md

 ### ツ Ticket Bot ツ Command List & Info
+**Hello!
+I'm ツ Ticket Bot ツ, the Discord bot for super cool support ticket stuff and more!**

 Below you'll find a list of all commands that ツ Ticket Bot ツ has, along with a short description of what each command does.